The Scrum Framework :

 - The Product Owner represents the Stakeholders : a Product Owner may represent the desires of Stakeholders using the Product.

-Product Owner practice :
+Product Owner practice

 - The Product Owner manages the Product Backlog : furthermore, the Product Owner is the sole person responsible for managing the Product Backlog.

-- The Product owner would thus know the requirements (business needs) of the Product backlog items.
+- The Product Owner would thus know the requirements (business needs) of the Product Backlog items.